-During the first quarter, the Corporation completed the acquisition of an adjacent commercial property for \$7,400,000 (subject to customary adjustments).
+During the first quarter, the Corporation completed the acquisition of one self storage location for \$10,000,000 (subject to customary adjustments).
 This acquisition was an arm's length transaction.
-The purchase was paid for by advances from debt, the issuance of common shares and cash on hand.
+The purchase was paid for with cash on hand.

 A summary of the acquisition is as follows: